 Caroline lives in San Antonio, Texas with her husband Luis and their adorable 5-pound Maltese named Mia.
 She enjoys traveling, reading, cooking, and spending time with friends and family.
 While her diagnosis with Crohn’s Disease was life changing at sixteen, she is happy to talk to anyone about digestive issues and the confusion that can come with it.
 Hopefully she will serve as a breath of fresh air with her positive attitude and nerdy jokes to those around her.

-Caroline and her husband, Luis, and Maltese, Mia, are expecting their first child, Emilia Austin, who will debut in August, 2018.
+Caroline lives with her husband, Luis, her daughter Emilia and their Maltese, Mia.
+They are expecting their second child, in April 2021.